-Kitsch of the Week: Windmill Figurine
+Kitsch of the Moment: Windmill Figurine

 My best friend Jackie is visiting from the Netherlands and she surprised me with a box of Dutch goodies.